-Biennial Ownership Reports must be filed with the FCC by June 1, 2015, for all Virginia noncommercial radio stations, unless a station is owned as part of a group of stations including television stations or located in different states and the group owner has specified a different, but common, date for all stations.
-(The Biennial Ownership Report filing deadline for all commercial radio and television stations will be November 1, 2015, unless extended again by the FCC, and the Biennial Ownership Report filing deadline for noncommercial television stations in Virginia will be June 1, 2016.)
+Biennial Ownership Reports must be filed with the FCC by June 1, 2016, for all Virginia noncommercial television stations, unless a station is owned as part of a group of stations located in different states and the group owner has specified a different, but common, date for all stations.
+(The Biennial Ownership Report filing deadline for all commercial radio and television stations will be in late 2017, and the Biennial Ownership Report filing deadline for noncommercial radio stations in Virginia was June 1, 2015.)
+In 2015, the FCC adopted new rules to change (and make uniform) the Biennial Ownership Report filing deadline for all noncommercial broadcasters, but those rules are not yet in effect, and, as a result, noncommercial Virginia television stations need to plan to file by the June 1, 2016, deadline.

-Biennial Ownership Reports are generally only required to be filed every two years, and each Virginia noncommercial radio station should have filed a biennial report in 2013.
+Biennial Ownership Reports are generally only required to be filed every two years, and each Virginia noncommercial television station should have filed a biennial report in 2014.
 The information submitted in the reports is required to be current within 60 days prior to the filing date.
-With the filing deadline rapidly approaching, all noncommercial radio stations in Virginia should begin immediately surveying licensee officers, directors, board members, etc., to collect and compile the requisite information for the Biennial Ownership Reports.
+With the June 1, 2016, filing deadline rapidly approaching, all noncommercial television stations in Virginia should begin immediately surveying licensee officers, directors, board members, etc., to collect and compile the requisite information for the Biennial Ownership Reports.